nmsmith22389/kicad-footprint-generator/README.md

 ## Usage

-**Note**: CadQuery 2.x (a version after the 2.1 release) must be installed for this process to work.
+**Note**: CadQuery 2.2.0b1 or higher must be installed for this process to work.

 Here is a usage summary for the generator.py script:
 ```